 Transfer of Justice Muralidhar done on recommendation of SC collegium: Ravi Shankar Prasad

+"By politicizing a routine transfer, Congress has yet again displayed its scant regard for the judiciary," Prasad said in a series of tweets.
+His reaction came after the Congress alleged that Justice Muralidhar was transferred by the government to save BJP leaders in the Delhi violence case.

-"Transfer of Hon'ble Justice Muralidhar was done pursuant to the recommendation dated February 12 of the Supreme Court collegium headed by Chief Justice of India," Prasad wrote on Twitter.
-He said while transferring a judge, his or her consent is taken.
-"The well-settled process have been followed," Prasad added.
+"Transfer of Hon'ble Justice Muralidhar was done pursuant to the recommendation dated February 12 of the Supreme Court collegium headed by Chief Justice of India," the minister said.
+He said a judge's consent is taken before transferring him or her.

+Continuing his attack on the opposition party, Prasad said the people of India have rejected the Congress and "hence it is hell-bent on destroying the very institutions India cherishes by constantly attacking them".
+Referring to a tweet by Congress leader Rahul Gandhi on the death of Judge Loya, the Union minister said the Loya judgement had been well-settled by the Supreme Court.

+"Those raising questions do not respect the judgment of the apex court pronounced after elaborate arguments.
+Does Rahul Gandhi consider himself above even the Supreme Court," he asked.
+"Remembering the brave Judge Loya, who wasn't transferred," Gandhi had tweeted this morning.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)